TysonTran/LV_Real_Estate/index.md

 <iframe src='./visuals/repair_dist.html' width=1000 height=600 frameBorder=0></iframe>

-We can see what we expected to happen fits with how the Bright Leaf repair cost is distributed.
-The Fort Pike repair cost distribution is positively skewed which means that there are frequent smaller expenses and also fewer larger expenses, but the larger expenses are much larger.
+We can see what we expected to happen fits with how the House 1 repair cost is distributed.
+The House 2 repair cost distribution is positively skewed which means that there are frequent smaller expenses and also fewer larger expenses, but the larger expenses are much larger.
 This makes sense with high turnover because a lot of small things need to be fixed when a tenant moves out because most people are able to ignore small maintenance items when they have been living there, but it is different than someone who is not used to living in the place yet and can see all the small defects.
 The larger expenses also being larger make sense for high turnover because there will be heavy wear and tear on appliances with different tenants being much harsher on them than others.

 ### Visualization - Number of Maintenance Request from 2015 - 2021